 Whoopie Goldberg does not really wear dresses, so when she does, the world takes notice.
 Her yurt of a gown by the esteemed house of Valentino was, to be sure, not the same tent that Carey Mulligan wore, both flanking Pierpaolo Piccioli when they arrived.
 While Ms Mulligan was predictably saluting pretty, fashion iconoclast Erykah Badu took a different route: she abandoned her famous towering turbans in favour of a top hat and a lace face-screen that, together with the tuxedo skirt-suit and quilted cape, was designed by Thom Browne, seemingly the most worn American designer name of the evening.
 Ella Elmhoff, famous for being Kamala Harris’s stepdaughter, wore Stella McCartney to prove that the WFH look, even if more amped up, was still relevant, however glamorous the occasion, no matter how many women still preferred trains for evening wear.
 The biggest outfit of the night went to Iman.
 The former model wore a massive hooped cage that was the result of the collaborative effort of Dolce & Gabbana and the young, Central Saint Martin alum Harris Reed.
 With the just-as-large hat, she looked like some African fertility goddess.
 Rock star (still!)
 Debby Harry also wore a hooped cage (by Zac Posen), visible under a crinoline made of panels of fabric that, together with the deconstructed denim jacket, represented the colours of the American flag.

 Perhaps nobody does America better than a foreigner.
 German singer Kim Petras (now based in LA) certainly expressed herself.
 In a wearable—aka piñata—by the sustainable brand Collina Strada, Ms Petras seemed connected to her animal spirit.
-The dress came complete with a face of a horse (could it be a donkey?), pannier for the animal’s body, and hair styled as a long pony tail to represent the beast’s tail.
+The dress came complete with a face of a horse (could it be a donkey?) with eyes strategically covering the breast, pannier for the animal’s body, and hair styled as a long pony tail to represent the beast’s tail.
 Frankly, I could not tell where the head began and the tail ended.
 Or, was this the night’s best visual lexicon of American fashion and designers—heads or tails, they’re just horsing around?